-If it ever becomes necessary to contact the factory or an Authorized Service Station in regard to this generating plant, be sure to refer to the nameplate information as shown.
+If it ever becomes necessary to contact the factory or an Authorized Service Station in regard to this generating plant, be sure to furnish plant model, spec and serial no. from the plant nameplate-not the engine nameplate.
 This information must be known in order to properly identify the plant and to enable proper advice to be given.
+The model and spec may appear separately but when written together are separated by a diagonal (/), thusly, 35JT-3R/1L.